Earlier this month Accelerate Cape Town reconvened its ‘Inspiration Session’ engagements after a two-year hiatus due to the Covid-19 pandemic.

-Join us as we hear from Ms Zinzi Mgolodela, Woolworths SA Director of Corporate Affairs and Chairperson of the Restitution Foundation and Dr Wilhelm Verwoerd, Senior Researcher at the Centre for the Study of the Afterlife of Violence and the Reparative Quest (AVReQ), Stellenbosch University.
-The grandson of Hendrik Verwoerd, known as the architect of the apartheid regime, Dr Wilhelm Verwoerd has disavowed the views with which his family is widely associated and has been leading research and dialogues on the “white work” required for meaningful transformation.
-Our guest speakers will share with us their views regarding how we as a business community can create a sustainable nation in which all are equal.
+Guest speakers for the evening included Zinzi Mgolodela – Woolworths SA Director of Corporate Affairs and Chairperson of the Restitution Foundation; and Dr Wilhelm Verwoerd – Senior Researcher at the Centre for the Study of the Afterlife of Violence and the Reparative Quest (AVReQ), Stellenbosch University and the grandson of Hendrik Verwoerd, known as the architect of the apartheid regime.